Ukrainian Soviet Socialist Republic: Founding: 1917–1922

 After the Russian Revolution of 1917, several factions sought to create an independent Ukrainian state, alternately cooperating and struggling against each other.
-Numerous more or less socialist-oriented factions participated in the formation of the Ukrainian People's Republic among which were Bolsheviks, Mensheviks, Socialists-Revolutionaries, and many others.
+Numerous more or less socialist-oriented factions participated in the formation of the Ukrainian People's Republic among which were Bolsheviks, Mensheviks, Socialists-Revolutionaries and many others.
 The most popular faction was initially the local Socialist Revolutionary Party that composed the local government together with Federalists and Mensheviks.

-Immediately after the October Revolution in Petrograd, Bolsheviks instigated the Kiev Bolshevik Uprising to support the Revolution and secure Kiev.
-Due to a lack of adequate support from the local population and anti-revolutionary Central Rada, however, the Kiev Bolshevik group split.
+Immediately after the October Revolution in Petrograd, Bolsheviks instigated the Kiev Bolshevik Uprising to support the revolution and secure Kiev.
+Due to a lack of adequate support from the local population and governing anti-communist Central Rada, however, the Kiev Bolshevik group split.
 Most moved to Kharkov and received the support of the eastern Ukrainian cities and industrial centers.
 Later, this move was regarded as a mistake by some of the People's Commissars (Yevgenia Bosch).
 They issued an ultimatum to the Central Rada on 17 December to recognise the Soviet government of which the Rada was very critical.
 The Bolsheviks convened a separate congress and declared the first Soviet Republic of Ukraine on 24 December 1917 claiming the Central Rada and its supporters outlaws that need to be eradicated.
-Warfare ensued against the Ukrainian People's Republic for the installation of the Soviet regime in the country and with the direct support from Soviet Russia the Ukrainian National forces were practically overrun.
-The government of Ukraine appealed to foreign capitalists, finding support in the face of the Central Powers as the others refused to recognise it.
+Warfare ensued against the Ukrainian People's Republic for the installation of the Soviet regime in the country, and with the direct support from Soviet Russia the Ukrainian National forces were practically overrun.
+The government of Ukraine appealed to foreign capitals, finding support in the face of the Central Powers as the others refused to recognise it.
 After the Treaty of Brest-Litovsk, the Russian SFSR yielded all the captured Ukrainian territory as the Bolsheviks were forced out of Ukraine.
 The government of Soviet Ukraine was dissolved after its last session on 20 November 1918.

 After re-taking Kharkov in February 1919, a second Soviet Ukrainian government was formed.
 The government enforced Russian policies that did not adhere to local needs.
 A group of three thousand workers were dispatched from Russia to take grain from local farms to feed Russian cities and were met with resistance.
 The Ukrainian language was also censured from administrative and educational use.
-Eventually fighting both White forces in the east and republic forces in the west, Lenin ordered the liquidation of the second Soviet Ukrainian government in August 1919.
+Eventually fighting both White forces in the east and Ukrainian forces in the west, Lenin ordered the liquidation of the second Soviet Ukrainian government in August 1919.

 Eventually, after the creation of the Communist Party (Bolshevik) of Ukraine in Moscow, a third Ukrainian Soviet government was formed on 21 December 1919 that initiated new hostilities against Ukrainian nationalists as they lost their military support from the defeated Central Powers.
 Eventually, the Red Army ended up controlling much of the Ukrainian territory after the Polish-Soviet Peace of Riga.
-On 30 December 1922, along with the Russian, Byelorussian, and Transcaucasian republics, the Ukrainian SSR was one of the founding members of the Union of Soviet Socialist Republics (USSR).
+On 30 December 1922, along with the Russian, Byelorussian and Transcaucasian republics, the Ukrainian SSR became one of the founding members of the Union of Soviet Socialist Republics (USSR).